lisa-lumos/atomic-habits/01-chapter-1-to-5.md

 You don't need to be aware of the cue for a habit to begin.

 Once a habit is firmly rooted in your life, it is mostly non-conscious and automatic.
-Until you make the unconscious conscious, it will direct your life, and you will call it fate.
+Until you make the unconscious conscious, it will direct your life.

 Pointing-and-Calling is so effective, because it raises the level of awareness from a nonconscious habit, to a more conscious level.